spacetab-io/configuration-go/README.md

 1. Configuration must be declared as struct and reveals yaml structure
 2. Default config folder: `./configuration`.
 If you need to override, pass your path in `ReadConfig` function
-3. Stage is passed as `stage.Interface` implementation.
+3. Stage is passed as `config.Stageable` implementation.
 In example below stageEnv is used to pass stage through env variable `STAGE`.

 Code example: